rameshrepo/devops_tools/linux/course/course1/Chapter2.md

 ```

 ## Text Manipulation - awk
-awk is used to extract and then print specific contents of a file. sed derived its name from the last names of its authors: Alfred Aho, Peter Weinberger, and Brian Kernighan.
+awk is used to extract and then print specific contents of a file. awk derived its name from the last names of its authors: Alfred Aho, Peter Weinberger, and Brian Kernighan.

 awk has the following features:
 - It is a powerful utility and interpreted programming language.